 Pte.
 Henry Herbert Ashdown (1894-1917)

-Henry Herbert Ashdown was born in Stansted, near Wrotham, towards the end of 1894, and was the eldest son of Henry James Ashdown, a farm labourer, and his wife Frances Ellen Janes.
+Henry Herbert Ashdown was born in the village of Stansted, near Wrotham, towards the end of 1894, the eldest son of Henry James Ashdown, a farm labourer, and his wife, Frances Ellen Janes.

-By 1901, Herbert (as he was commonly known) was living with his family at Old Soar Farm Cottages in Plaxtol, and it seems probable he attended the local village school.
-Between 1901 and 1910 the Ashdown family moved from Plaxtol to Wrotham, and onwards to Platt by the start of 1911, where they took up residence at 7 Whatcote Cottages.
-Over a 20-year period, Henry and Frances had produced an astonishing 17 children, though tragically eight of those died in infancy.
-Like the majority of other local boys, Herbert found work labouring on a farm, and by the time war broke out in 1914, had been employed as a dairyman.
-In his non-working life, he gained a reputation as a talented singer and won several singing competitions.
+By 1901, Herbert (or ‘Herb’ as he was sometimes known) lived with his family at Old Soar Farm Cottages in Plaxtol, and it seems probable he attended the local village school.
+Between 1901 and 1910 the Ashdown family moved from Plaxtol to Wrotham, and then to Platt by the start of 1911, where they took up residence at 7 Whatcote Cottages.
+Over a 20-year period, Henry and Frances produced an astonishing 17 children, though tragically eight of those died in infancy.
+Like the majority of other local boys, Herbert found work labouring on a farm, and at the time war broke out in 1914, was employed as a dairyman.
+In his non-working life, he gained a reputation as a talented singer and won several local singing competitions.

-Like many others keen to ‘do their bit’, Herbert was among the very first from Platt to enlist, and visited the recruiting office in Tonbridge on 2 September 1914, where he signed up for three-years military service.
+Like many others keen to ‘do their bit’, Herbert was among the very first from Platt to enlist and visited the recruiting office in Tonbridge on 2 September 1914, where he signed up for three-years military service.
 In a medical inspection carried out the same day he was recorded as being 5’ 5” tall with a 32” chest, sallow complexion, grey eyes and black hair.
-This was good enough for the Army and he was passed fit for duty and immediately posted to the 6th (Service) Battalion, The Queen’s Own (Royal West Kent Regiment.)
+He was passed fit for active duty and immediately posted to ‘A’ Company of the 6th (Service) Battalion, The Queen’s Own (Royal West Kent Regiment.)
 The battalion had been raised in Maidstone during mid-August and formed part of the 37th Brigade of the 12th (Eastern) Division in Kitchener’s First New Army.
-At the time Herbert enlisted the battalion were camped in Purfleet, and he would have spent the remainder of the autumn training there before moving to Sandling Junction in early December, and then onwards to billets at Hythe at the end of the year.
+At the time Herbert enlisted the battalion was camped in Purfleet, and on arrival, he would have spent the remainder of the autumn training there before moving to Sandling Junction in early December, and then onwards to billets at Hythe at the end of the year.

-After a further four months training in Aldershot, the battalion entrained for Folkestone on 1 June 1915 and sailed for Boulogne on the SS Princess Victoria.
-Also on board were two other local men from the parish named Richard Andrews and Peter Piper, with the former also in Herbert’s company.
-On arrival in France, and following a two weeks training at Méteren, the battalion made their way to the front line and took over a position at Ploegsteert (Plugstreet) Wood from the 6th Buffs.
-During the summer of 1915 Ploegsteert had not been an especially active quarter, but was not without its hazards: for example, in July there were 50 battalion casualties recorded in the War Diary (7 killed, 43 wounded.)
-Enemy snipers were active on most days, and the diary also mentions a number of deadly shelling incidents.
-In this period Herbert would have been rotating between the front line and positions in the rear on a six days on, six days off, basis.
+After a further four months training in Aldershot, on 1 June 1915 the battalion entrained for Folkestone and sailed for Boulogne on board the SS Princess Victoria.
+Also on the ship were two other local men from the parish serving with the same battalion named Richard Andrews and Peter Piper, with the former in Herbert’s company.
+On arrival in France, and following a two-week stint training at Méteren, the battalion made their way to the front line and took over a position at Ploegsteert (Plugstreet) Wood from the 6th Buffs (East Kent Regiment.)
+During the summer of 1915 Ploegsteert was a relatively quiet quarter, but was not without its hazards: for example, in July there were 50 battalion casualties recorded in the War Diary (7 killed, 43 wounded.)
+Enemy snipers were active on most days, and the Diary also mentions several deadly shelling incidents.
+In this period Herbert would have been rotating between the front line and positions in the rear on a six-days on, six days off, basis.

-Herbert had made it through his first battle, however, he was not yet out of danger, and following several days in the reserve, returned to the front line in the early hours of 14 October when his company took over an old German trench from The Buffs.
-At some point during the day Herbert received a gunshot wound to his right leg and was stretchered away to No. 37 Field Ambulance, and then No. 33 Casualty Clearing Station, before being transferred to a Base Depot hospital in Etaples.
-His injuries don’t appear to have been particularly serious and he rejoined his unit in the field just over one month later on 24 November.
+Miraculously Herbert made it through his first battle; however, he was not yet out of danger, and following several days in the reserve, returned to the front line in the early hours of 14 October.
+At some point during the day, he was shot in his right leg and was stretchered away to No. 37 Field Ambulance, and then No. 33 Casualty Clearing Station, before being transferred to a Base Depot hospital in Etaples.
+His injuries don’t appear to have been especially, and he rejoined his unit in the field just over one month later on 24 November.

 Battered and bruised, and despite being under-strength, the battalion moved back up into the front trenches between Ovillers and Pozières on the 26th, and saw further fighting along this front during the rest of the summer, although not on the same scale as the attack in early July.
-Progress had been slower than hoped in this opening phase of the Somme campaign, and plans, that included Herbert’s battalion, were being made to redress the situation.
+Progress was slower than hoped in this opening phase of the Somme campaign, and plans (which included Herbert’s unit) were being made to redress the situation.

-On 1 October The Queen’s Own took over the reserve line West of Gueudecourt, eventually moving up into the firing line on the northern edge of the town during the evening of the 6th and prepared for battle the following day.
-Prior to zero hour, which was set for 1:45 p.m., the battalion was heavily shelled whilst assembling in the forward trenches and suffered a number of casualties.
-Those who eventually climbed out over the parapets that afternoon did not fair much better and were met with a hailstorm of machine-gun and rifle fire, which caused heavy losses from the outset.
-Herbert survived, and as the Somme offensive came to an end the following month, he would likely have been aware that he was part a dwindling minority from the original battalion who had arrived in France during 1915.
-Whilst at the Somme, Herbert had been engaged as an officer’s batman, although it is not known how long this arrangement continued.
+On 1 October the battalion took over the reserve lines West of Gueudecourt, eventually moving up into the firing line on the northern edge of the town during the evening of the 6th, where they prepared to go into battle the following day.
+Before zero hour, which was scheduled for 1:45 pm, the battalion was heavily shelled while assembling in the forward trenches and suffered a number of casualties.
+Those who eventually climbed out over the parapets that afternoon did not fare much better and met with a hailstorm of machine-gun and rifle fire.
+Losses were heavy, but Herbert survived, and as the Somme offensive drew to a temporary halt at the end the following month, he would have been acutely aware that he was part a diminishing minority from the original battalion who had arrived in France over a year earlier.
+At the end of 1916, Herbert had become batman to an officer, although it is not known how long this arrangement continued.

-In mid-January 1917 Herbert’s battalion were based in the new divisional front in the suburbs of Arras that extended southwards from the Scarpe on the left to the Arras-St. Quentin Road.
-The line ran right through the ruins of Blangy and in this sector, No Man’s Land was described as ‘a chaotic tangle of bricks, bits of broken roofs and wire.’
-Winters on the Western Front had gained a reputation for being harsh, with survival against the elements being an almost greater challenge than the dangers of enemy action.
-1916/17 was no exception, and on arrival in Arras it must have been some relief to the men of the battalion that their accommodation in one of the numerous caves and cellars around the city was not only close to the front line (meaning they could move forward swiftly without incurring any casualties), but also sheltered from the arctic conditions that continued to blast into April.
+In mid-January 1917 the West Kents found themselves based in the new divisional front in the suburbs of Arras that extended southwards from the Scarpe on the left to the Arras-St. Quentin Road.
+The line ran right through the ruins of Blangy with No Man’s Land chronicled as ‘a chaotic tangle of bricks, bits of broken roofs and wire.’
+Winters on the Western Front had gained a reputation for being harsh, with survival against the elements being an almost more significant challenge than the dangers of enemy action.
+Conditions through the winter of 1916-17 were the toughest of the war, and so it must have been some relief to the men that their accommodation was in one of the numerous caves and cellars around the city.
+These were not only close to the front line (meaning they could move forward swiftly without incurring any casualties) but also sheltered from the arctic conditions that continued to blast well into April.

-Two days later Herbert’s company were posted to the line east of Monchy, which was known to be an ‘awkward position’ and exposed to steady shellfire and intermittent sniping.
-Conditions in the village itself were by all accounts horrendous, with one officer recounting that the streets, following a recent enemy machine-gun attack on an entire cavalry brigade, were literally ‘flowing with the blood of horses and men.’
+Two days later Herbert’s company were posted to the line east of Monchy, which was known to be an ‘awkward position’ and exposed to steady shellfire and occasional sniping.
+Conditions in the village itself were by all accounts horrendous, with one officer recounting that due to an enemy machine-gun attack on an entire cavalry brigade, the streets were literally ‘flowing with the blood of horses and men.’

-After a week’s rest in Arras, the battalion returned to Monchy on the 25th and took up a position in the reserve, where they prepared for another large battle on 3 May.
-In what would turn out to be his last fight, Herbert’s unit commenced their assault about 10:30 p.m., and in a replay of previous advances, instantly faced a hailstorm of lead from German machine-guns.
-Herbert had been charged with carrying despatches, and at some point during the early hours of the following morning, was killed in action.
+After a week’s rest in Arras, the battalion returned to Monchy on the 25th and took up a position in reserve, where they prepared for another large battle on 3 May.
+In what would turn out to be his last fight, Herbert’s unit commenced their assault about 10:30 pm, and in a replay of previous attacks, came under instant fire from German machine-guns.
+Herbert, tasked with carrying despatches, was killed in action at some point during the early hours of the following morning.

 Following his death, a Captain wrote to his mother: